fahimtq1/iac_basics/iac_ansible/README.md

 192.168.33.11 ansible_connection=ssh ansible_ssh_user=vagrant ansible_ssh_pass=vagrant`
 - `sudo ansible all -m ping`- checks the connection to the node by outputting `pong`

-Run these commands to configure the web VM:
+#### Run these commands to configure the web VM:

 - To configure the web VM the following dependencies are required: npm, NodeJS and Nginx
 - These configurations are made with YAML files known as Ansible playbooks
 - Please see `playbooks` in this directory to see the YAML files
 - `ansible-playbook name.yml`- runs the playbook

+NOTE- Due to multiple issues with Vagrant, certain steps (`DB_HOST environment variable` and `npm start`) were conducted manually

-Breakdown of an example playbook:
+Breakdown of a simple example playbook:

 ```
 # create a playbook to install nodejs inside web
+# initialise YAML file with ---
 ---

 # add name of host server/agent node
 - hosts: web